Valley leaders prepare for impacts of 'bomb cyclone'

 It was a much different sight from earlier this year when a storm flooded the intersection.

-Action News spoke with Fresno City Councilmember Mike Karbassi there on Tuesday it's the same intersection where back in January he tried to prevent drivers from heading into the water.
+Action News spoke with Fresno City Councilmember Mike Karbassi there on Tuesday.
+It's the same intersection where back in January, he tried to prevent drivers from heading into the water.

 He told Action News they figured out the issue was pine needles clogging the drains.